 Hi I’m so glad to be back to blogging!
 This new project was one that I started back in June and didn’t get finished until this past week due to the morning sickness, but I’m glad that the morning sickness has passed and the unfinished projects are getting completed.
+In this post I’ll be sharing How to Repurpose a Ceiling Fan Blade into Ladybug Wall Art.

 I’ve been repurposing fan blades and ceiling fan parts for quite some time and believe it or not I still have fan blades and parts left to transform.
 This is the end piece of a fan blade that I decided to turn into a ladybug.